CONSULTATION FEE RANGE

 - 8 ounces of Tier I* cannabis

-- 1 gram of THC in medical marijuana oil for vaporization
+- 53.1 grams of THC in medical marijuana oil for vaporization

 Terminally ill patients have higher limits.

 As of April 17, 2020, the Board of Pharmacy created a new 45-day fill period for MMJ patients.
 Your 90-day recommendation is divided into two of these new periods.
-You can purchase a complete 45-day supply at any time during a 45-day block.
+You can purchase a complete 45-day supply anytime during a 45-day block.

-For instance, if you haven’t yet purchased it during a fill period, you can buy it on day 42.
+For instance, if you haven’t yet purchased marijuana during a fill period, you can buy it on day 42.
 Then you could buy another 45-day supply four days later.
-However, there is no ‘rollover’ from one period to the next.
+However, there is no rollover from one period to the next.

 You can learn more about this process on the Ohio Board of Pharmacy website.
 The state is considering changing the limits as many MMJ patients run out of cannabis long before either 45-day period is up.

 *Tier I cannabis refers to MMJ with a maximum THC content of 23%.
-Tier II cannabis relates to plant material containing more than 23% THC but less than 35%.
+Tier II cannabis is plant material containing more than 23% THC but less than 35%.
 Tier I and Tier II marijuana count differently towards your limit.

 No. Medical marijuana patients may face federal and local charges of transporting marijuana if they cross state lines with the drug.
 This is true even if the states between which they are traveling allow medical marijuana.
 Should you need to travel with your marijuana, it is best to contact the state’s Bureau of Health.

-Yes, you can use a caregiver in Ohio, and they are allowed to help a maximum of three MMJ patients.
-This is a new temporary provision.
-Initially, a caregiver could only assist a maximum of two patients.
+You can use a caregiver in Ohio, and they can assist a maximum of two patients.
 Only Ohio residents aged 21+ are permitted to become caregivers.
-At present, caregivers can submit their applications directly to the Board of Pharmacy.
+Caregivers can submit their applications directly to the Board of Pharmacy.
 The registration fee is $25.